-&lt;sup>6 McNutt, Marcia K. et al. (2018).
+6 McNutt, Marcia K. et al. (2018).
 Transparency in authors' contributions and responsibilities to promote integrity in scientific publication, in: Proceedings of the National Academy of Sciences 115(11), pp. 2557-2560 and DFG (2019): Guidelines for Safeguarding Good Research Practice.
 Code of Conduct.
 DFG: Bonn.

-- work can include the development and design of the research project, the collection of data and sources as well as the analysis and interpretation of data. - A person recognised as an author further needs to be included in drafting the manuscript, critically revising the intellectual content and approving the final version to be submitted for publication.
-In the event that the manuscript is returned for revision, all persons identified as authors are responsible for reviewing and approving all changes prior to the manuscript's resubmission.
-Except for the last-mentioned item, all else are relevant to online blogs. - Where there are multiple authors, the sequence of authorship should be discussed and agreed upon by all authors.
-Depending on the discipline and institutional practice, different standards may apply (e.g., alphabetical sequence, sequence according to the substance of each author's contribution or primacy of first and last author in the natural sciences). - The publication culture of authors' home institutions may influence the willingness to participate in co-authorship or the choice of publication outlets (e.g., requirements to publish a certain number of first-authored articles in peerreviewed journals of a particular index for promotion). - Co-authorship between PIs and researchers in a tutoring relationship (e.g., between supervisors and PhD candidates/MA students before the latter have attained their degree) should be considered carefully for possible career implications.
+- Where there are multiple authors, the sequence of authorship should be discussed and agreed upon by all authors.
+Depending on the discipline and institutional practice, different standards may apply (e.g., alphabetical sequence, sequence according to the substance of each author's contribution or primacy of first and last author in the natural sciences). - The publication culture of authors' home institutions may influence the willingness to participate in co-authorship or the choice of publication outlets (e.g., requirements to publish a certain number of first-authored articles in peerreviewed journals of a particular index for promotion).
+Such requirements should be made transparent from the start. - Co-authorship between PIs and researchers in a tutoring relationship (e.g., between supervisors and PhD candidates/MA students before the latter have attained their degree) should be considered carefully for possible career implications.
 Different practices or standards may apply to different disciplines and should be discussed between the potential co-authors early on to avoid misunderstandings. - All authors share responsibility for the collective research published.
-They must ensure that original data and sources upon which the submission is based are preserved following best practices in the field, confirm that the data and source presentation accurately reflects the original and, also, have to minimise obstacles to the sharing of all materials described in the work.
+They must ensure that original data and sources upon which the submission is based are preserved following best practices in the field, confirm that the data and source presentation accurately reflects the original and, also, have to minimize obstacles to the sharing of all materials described in the work.
 Authors may not refuse to give consent to the publication of the results without sufficient reasons and verifiable criticism.